|

 5. Group objects in uneven numbers and put them in a tray and stack books to fill vertical space.

-6. Mix up furniture finishes for texture: upholstery, stained, metallic and painted in one room.
+6. Mix up furniture finishes for texture: upholstery, stained, metallic and painted furniture in one room.

-7. Use faux flowers and throws to soften hard lines, add texture, and color.
+7. Use plants or fresh cut flowers and throws to soften hard lines, add texture, and color.

 Using Designer Tricks for a High-End Look